Table of Contents_

 Lighter-than-average e-scooters can be surprisingly durable.
 This is because these ultra-light scooters tend to be made from carbon fiber, which is both light and durable.
 Be sure to research before making a purchase to ensure that your light scooter has been manufactured using high-grade components.
 As a warning, electric scooters made primarily from carbon fiber can be more expensive than lower-grade scooters.

-When considering hill-climbing, the weight of the scooter itself should be considered.
+When considering hill climbing, which is not good for a 24-volt electric scooter motor, the weight of the scooter itself should be considered.
 If you find the right ratio between a scooter’s weight and a motor’s power, you will easily climb even the steepest of inclines.
 If climbing gradients and slopes are important to you, be sure to research scooters before making a purchase.
 Also, note that one with an e-scooter suspension system will give you much more stability and control than one without.

 Keep in mind that many states place minimum age requirements when it comes to riding an electric scooter.